5 Queries

 Open the database.

-Open query Customername+Ordercodes inDesign View.
+Open the CustomerName+OrderCodes query in Design View.

 Enter

-Like "12\*2009"
+Like "12*2009"

-Switch to Design View and uncheckShow for the columns Province and OrderDate.
+Switch to Design View and uncheck the Show box for the Province and OrderDate columns.

 Switch to Datasheet View.

-Save the query under a different name through File > Save Object as and specify as name Utrecht and orderdate dec 2009.
+Save the query under a different name using File > Save Object As and specify the name UtrechtOrdersDec2009.

 click OK and close the query.

-5.5 Customers with box CHER
+5.5 Customers with Box CHER

-When using the Wizard to create the query, it is sufficient to add only the needed fields from the Customers and OrderDetails tables.
-The Wizard then automatically ensures that the Orders table is added because it is the link between the tables Customers and Order Details.
-When you create the query manually from scratch, you should be self-aware to add the Orders table.
-That is why preference is given to the use of the Wizard in this task.
+When using the Wizard to create the query, it is sufficient to add only the necessary fields from the Customers and OrderDetails tables.
+The Wizard will then automatically add the Orders table because it links the Customers and OrderDetails tables.
+If you create the query manually from scratch, you must remember to add the Orders table yourself.
+Therefore, using the Wizard is preferred for this task.

 Task 5.3 File: candy365.accdb